naooomiya/naooomi.github.io/source/_posts/Hashing-Data-Structure-Part-1-Introduction.md

 > * Search a phone number and fetch the information
 > * Delete a phone number and related information

-We can think of using the following data structures to maintain information about differemct phone numbers.
+We can think of using the following data structures to maintain information about different phone numbers.
 > 1. Array of phone numbers and records
-> 2. Linked list of phone numbmers and records
+> 2. Linked list of phone numbers and records
 > 3. Balanced binary search tree with phone numbers as keys
 > 4. Direct Access Table